Change the Customer on a Conversation

 - Ownership of a large group conversation needs to be reassigned to another customer.

-If you ever come across a conversation that you think should belong to someone else, or you simply need to direct your reply to a person who isn't involved with the original conversation, you can access the Change Customer link under the gear icon in the right sidebar.
+If you ever come across a conversation that you think should belong to someone else, or you simply need to direct your reply to a person who isn't involved with the original conversation, use Change Customer under 3 dot options menu in the right sidebar to actually change the conversation to belong to that other customer.

-If you update a customer profile with a new name and email address instead of changing the customer, it will re-associate all previous conversations from one customer to another - that's no good.
+If you edit the customer profile that is already attached, rather than changing the customer to a different customer, it will re-associate all previous conversations from one customer to another which is not what you want!

 Take a look at the customer profile section in the sidebar.
-Click the options menu in the top right corner, then click Change Customer.
+Click the 3 dot options menu in the top right corner, then click Change Customer.

-After changing the customer, the sidebar will update with the new customer profile.
-Replies made in the conversation will be directed to the new customer, unless otherwise specified via the To: dropdown menu, which is visible when the reply editor is open.
+The sidebar will update with the customer profile for the customer you select.
+Replying will automatically reply to the new customer, unless otherwise specified via the To: dropdown menu visible when the reply editor is open.